Tea time alarm trend demonstrates ‘quintessential’ British sense of humour

 “Tea is already something we have daily, so to make a video pretending that there’s an alarm that goes off in order for us to have tea is such an easy thing to do, it’s so effective.”

-The trend has sparked TikTok users to create fake accounts called the TVLA or TeaVLA – a pun on the DVLA or Driver and Vehicle Licensing Agency – warning Britons to obey the tea time alarm else they face a fine.
+The trend has sparked TikTok users to create fake accounts called the TVLA or TeaVLA – a pun on the DVLA or Driver and Vehicle Licensing Agency – warning Britons to obey the tea time alarm or face a fine.

 Mr Kelly added: “It makes it that more realistic and more believable.”